-If you can’t avoid working in the exclusion zone of an overhead powerline, you’ll need to get written Safety Advice from us before you start.
-You can either:
+If you can’t avoid working in the exclusion zone of an overhead powerline, you’ll need to get written safety advice from us before you start.

-We'll get in touch to arrange a time to meet on site once we receive your request.
-Please bring a copy of the Electrical Safety Code of Practice 2020 - Working near overhead and underground powerlines (PDF) and a Dial Before You Dig Plan with the location of underground assets, if you have one.
+Once we receive your request, we'll get in touch to arrange a time to meet on site.
+Make sure you bring a copy of the Electrical Safety Code of Practice 2020 - Working near overhead and underground electric lines and a Before You Dig Australia plan with the location of underground assets, if you have one.
 We’ll refer to these at the meeting.

 Look up and Live map

 Our Look up and Live map gives you:

 - an interactive map for locating powerlines

 - powerline safety guidelines, including powerline exclusion zones

 - options for planning or performing work e.g. powerline visual indicators